Skip to main content

 • A context — call-level, segment-level (single utterance), or segment-range (span of conversation)

-For example, response_time is a numeric, per-participant, segment-range metric that measures how long each speaker takes to respond. identity_verified might be a boolean, global, call-level metric powered by an LLM prompt.
+For example, response_time is a numeric, per-participant, segment-range metric that measures how long each speaker takes to respond. identity_verified might be a boolean, global, call-level metric powered by an LLM Judge prompt.

 Types of Metrics